NilFoundation/crypto3/docs/implementation.md

 ### Field Element Algorithms ### {#field_element_algorithms}

 Field element corresponds an element of the field and has all the needed methods and overloaded arithmetic operators.
-The corresponding algorithms also defined here.
-As the backend they use now Boost::multiprecion, but it can be easily changed.
+The corresponding algorithms are also defined here.
+As the backend they use now Boost::multiprecision, but it can be easily changed.

 ### Field Double-precision Algorithms ### {#field_double_precision_algorithms}